Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Tide of Retribution.md

 Once the characters have concluded their business in port, [Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) looks sternly at them and asks, “Are you prepared?
 You’re about to risk life and limb for naught but treasure and a sense of vengeance.
 The only folk who would do such a thing are the greedy, the foolish, and those with nothing left to lose.”

-A character can make a DC 16 Wisdom ([Insight](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Insight)) check to read the tabaxi’s inscrutable face.
+A character can make a DC 16 Wisdom ([Insight](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Insight)) check to read the [[tabaxi]]’s inscrutable face.
 On a success, the character discerns that Three Earrings is conflicted over something—and that she might even be looking at them sympathetically with her catlike eyes.

 Against her own nature, [Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) has taken a liking to these adventurers (unless they have done something to annoy her) and is having second thoughts about using them as disposable tools in her attempt to gain the _[rod of retribution](https://www.dndbeyond.com/magic-items/rod-of-retribution)_.

-If a character confronts the tabaxi over this in private at any time before the final battle (see “[Sharkfeather Abyss](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-tide-of-retribution#DescentintoSharkfeatherAbyss "Sharkfeather Abyss")” later in this chapter), Three Earrings asks, “What’s the most important thing a captain can feel for her crew?
+If a character confronts the [[tabaxi]] over this in private at any time before the final battle (see “[Sharkfeather Abyss](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-tide-of-retribution#DescentintoSharkfeatherAbyss "Sharkfeather Abyss")” later in this chapter), Three Earrings asks, “What’s the most important thing a captain can feel for her crew?
 Is it trust?
 Or is it pride?”
 The character can make a DC 13 Charisma ([Persuasion](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Persuasion)) check when they answer her.
 On a success, Three Earrings nods sadly and reconsiders her plan to use the adventurers as pawns.
 This choice comes into play after the final battle (see “[Concluding the Adventure](https://www.dndbeyond.com/sources/egtw/adventures-in-wildemount-tide-of-retribution#ConcludingtheAdventure "Concluding the Adventure")”).

 ### Encounter on the Open Sea